rwblickhan/astro-rwblickhan.org/src/content/logs/books-2023.md

 41. *Mort*, Terry Pratchett
 42. *Fun Home: A Family Tragicomic*, Alison Bechdel
 43. *There Is No Antimemetics Division*, qntm
+44. *Try Not To Be Strange: The Curious History of the Kingdom of Redonda*, Michael Hingston

 ## Skimmed